Toys can potentially be dangerous, presenting choking hazards and the possibility of injury. Here’s how to choose safe toys for toddlers.

 But toys can potentially be dangerous, presenting choking hazards and the possibility of injury.
 Toddlers don’t know any better; they’ll stick just about anything in their mouths that will fit.
 Toys with sharp edges can present problems, too.

 There are millions of toys on the market, with thousands of new ones coming out each year.
-That makes your choices a challenge in terms of safety.
+That sometimes makes finding safe toys for toddlers difficult.

 In general, toys for toddlers should be well-made (with no sharp parts or splinters and do not pinch); painted with nontoxic, lead-free paint; shatter-proof; and easily cleaned.
 Art materials should be non-toxic, and crayons and paints should be labeled with ASTM D-4236, which means they’ve been evaluated by the American Society for Testing and Materials, says Kids Health.